pavlo/heatit/README.md

 When you launch `heatit`, it reads the source file line by line and seeks for specific marks in each line.
 Those marks are called directives and have special syntax.
 Upon encountering a directive, `heatit` processes it.
 The action it actually does depends on directive type that are described in details below.

 `heatit` currently supports two directives - `@insert` and `@param`.
-The first one is used to insert contents of assets (files and potentially URLs) into the target file while the second one allows to replace pieces with pre-defined values, called parameters.
+The first one is used to insert contents of an asset (a file or potentially URLs) into the target file while the second one allows to replace pieces with pre-defined values, called parameters.

 `heatit` first processes all `@insert` directives recursively and compiles the result.
-After that the result is seeked for `@param` directives and they get replaced with parameters given in the `--params=foo.yaml` argument.
+After that the result is scanned for `@param` directives and they get replaced with parameter values given in the `--params=foo.yaml` argument.

 Detailed documentation for the two directives can be found below.